The ICAS CA qualification course syllabus and structure

 How do I become a Chartered Accountant?

-There are various routes to becoming an ICAS Chartered Accountant (CA), with options for school leavers, graduates, professionals and apprentices:
+There are a number of ways to become an ICAS Chartered Accountant (CA), with options for school leavers, graduates, professionals and apprentices:

 Where do I apply for a CA training agreement?